VirgilSecurity/demo-iotkit-nix/README.md

 &nbsp;

 ### Run Logs Viewer
-While working with Demo you can:
+While working with the Demo you can:
 - View logs of all operations using integrated logs viewer that can be run in browser under http://localhost:8080/:
 <img width="100%" src="https://cdn.virgilsecurity.com/assets/images/github/iotkit_demo/logs-viewer.png" align="left" hspace="0" vspace="6">
 &nbsp;